 At least every month for the last 15 years!

-I still stand by my words: Trailside Nature Center and Watchung Reservation is a wonderful place to visit with your family!
+Trailside Nature Center and Watchung Reservation is a wonderful place to visit with your family!
 However it has seen some changes in the past few years.
 The old dam has been rebuild into a brand new dam.
-Lake Surprise does go up and down in water levels through the season, but lately it resembles a marsh more then a lake.
-Lot’s of mud.
-Not much splashing to be had.
-Aside from that, the trails are still wonderful, and the forest is still magical.
+Lake Surprise does go up and down in water levels through the season.
+Sometimes it resembles a muddy pond, sometimes a beautiful full lake.
+The trails are still wonderful, and the forest is still magical.
 The playground is always fun, and the museum is still fantastic.

 Here are some of the more recent photos of our visit from this year.
 I was focusing more on taking some pretty photos, and less of a functionality this time.
 However, I promise that the next time we are there, I will take some more practical pictures that give an even better idea of what it looks like, and what to expect!